 Return to the junction of paths and take the second on the right, just to the right of a waymark post.
-Soon cross an open space with seats and at the end turn left by another waymark post to follow a field fence.
+Soon cross an open space with seats on either side of the pathway and at the end turn left by another waymark post to follow a field fence.
 On reaching a drive turn left to come out to Ide Hill village green.

 The church at Ide Hill was originally a small chapel which was erected as part of a personal project by the then Bishop of London, Porteus Beilby.
 Porteus was so worried about the lack of morals amongst the local residents that he donated a portion of his own land for the construction of the chapel and curate's dwelling.
 Part of Cox's Wood was granted as the churchyard for the chapel and further land was conveyed in 1852.
 By 1868 works were completed and Ide Hill finally had a church of its own which remains there to this day.

 At the roundabout bear left onto Sundridge Road and, after the last house on the right, turn right onto a sign-posted footpath.
-Continue straight ahead to a gap in the hedge and then bear diagonally left across the field to a stile in the hedge by a telegraph pole.
+Continue straight ahead to a gap in the hedge and then bear diagonally left across the field to a kissing gate in the hedge by a telegraph pole.
 Turn left onto a small lane and on reaching a T-junction turn right.
-Take care on this section.

-Shortly, on the left next to South Lodge, take the sign-posted footpath onto a private drive.
-After some distance the drive passes between the north and south gardens of Emmetts Garden to arrive at the tea-room and shop.
-If you wish to visit the gardens you will need a ticket.
+After approximately 250metres (or 270 yards) on the left next to South Lodge, take the sign-posted footpath onto a private drive.
+After some distance the drive passes between the north and south gardens of Emmetts Garden to arrive at the café.

 Emmetts Garden was laid out in the 19th century as part of an Edwardian estate and the much loved home of Frederic Lubbock.
 It contains many exotic varieties of rare trees and shrubs from around the world and has stunning displays of spring flowers and autumn colours.

-To continue, take the footpath next to the tea-room and at a stile go straight ahead to a waymark post.
+To continue, take the footpath next to the café and at the gate go straight ahead to a waymark post.
 Turn left onto a wide track.
-In a while, at a crossing track, continue straight over on a sunken path.
+In a while, at a crossing track, continue straight.

-At the next waymark post turn right uphill, shortly passing through a wooden zigzag barrier.
+At the next waymark post turn right uphill, shortly passing through a wooden gate.
 As the path levels out and at a waymark post turn left and follow this wide path for some distance.

 At a junction of five paths continue straight ahead on the level, ignoring two paths on the left and one leading up on the right.
 Eventually, the path bears right and comes out to a road.
 Cross to Toys Hill car park.

-If you wish to continue walking there is another walk - Octavia Hill trail west - that is 6 miles (allow 3 and a half hours) and includes her burial place at Crockham Hill, passing through the charming hamlets of Froghole and French street, with the option to stop at Chartwell.
+If you wish to continue walking there is another walk - Octavia Hill trail west - that is 6 miles (allow 3 and a half hours) and includes her burial place at Crockham Hill, passing through the charming hamlets of Froghole and French street.

 Toys Hill car park on Chart Lane, grid ref: TQ470517